CryptoCompareLTD/api-guides/README.md

-# How to use the CryptoCompare API with node
+# How to use the CryptoCompare API

 Official documentation [here](https://min-api.cryptocompare.com/documentation).